volodymyrprokopyuk/blog/posts/0001-state-manipulation-vs-value-calculation-in-programming.md

 The machine instruction set and the language constructs are limited and finit.
 But the possibilities of programming are endless.
-The point is that there are many different methods to combine the instructions and language constructs.
+The point is that there are many different methods to combine the instructions and the language constructs.
 The variety of programming methods results in different programming paradigms.
 The main programming paradigms are procedural programming, object-oriented programming and functional programming.
 The essential difference